Working Papers

 Draft

-Presented: 8th LEER conference, 1st CESifo/ifo Junior Workshop on the Economics of Education, EALE 2023, SAEe 2023, AIEL - Padua Workshop on the Economics of Human Capital 2024, EAYE conference 2024, 6th QMUL Economics and Finance Workshop (2024), BSE Summer Forum (2024), XVI Labour Economics Meeting.
+Presented: 8th LEER conference, 1st CESifo/ifo Junior Workshop on the Economics of Education, EALE 2023, SAEe 2023, AIEL - Padua Workshop on the Economics of Human Capital 2024, EAYE conference 2024, 6th QMUL Economics and Finance Workshop (2024), BSE Summer Forum (2024), XVI Labour Economics Meeting, IPEW 2024, 39th AIEL Conference.

 Prizes: Luis Toharia Grant for young researchers in Labour Economics